What Is Back-Translation in Professional Translation—and When Do You Really Need It?

 “Patients are forbidden to consume food or water eight hours prior,”

-• 💬 Preserve meaning, tone, and intent of the original
+• 💬 Preserve meaning, tone, and nuance of the original

-• 📄 Pass comparison with minimal changes needed
+• 📄 Match closely on comparison with minimal changes

 “If the back-translation reads just like the original, you’re on the right track.”